Copyright 2026 Google LLC

 import bigframes.pandas as bpd

-MY_RPOJECT_ID = "bigframes-dev" # @param {type:"string"}
+MY_PROJECT_ID = "bigframes-dev" # @param {type:"string"}

-bpd.options.bigquery.project = MY_RPOJECT_ID
+bpd.options.bigquery.project = MY_PROJECT_ID

 Load data#